ReadAlongs/SoundSwallower/docs/source/soundswallower.js.rst

 case of JavaScript, we use `Emscripten <https://www.emscripten.org>`_ to compile the C library into WebAssembly, which is loaded by a JavaScript wrapper module.
-This means that there are certain idiosyncracies that must be taken into account when using the library, mostly with respect to deployment and initialization.
+This means that there are certain idiosyncrasies that must be taken into account when using the library, mostly with respect to deployment and initialization.

 Using SoundSwallower on the Web